Regina King: 1985–2004: Early roles and breakthrough

-King began her acting career in 1985, playing the role of Brenda Jenkins on the television series 227, a role she played until the show ended in 1990.
+King began her acting career in 1985, as Brenda Jenkins on the television series 227, a role she played until the show ended in 1990.
+Her performance during the five-season run of the show was well-received and earned King two Young Artist Award nominations: one for Best Actress Starring in a New Television Series in 1986 and one for Exceptional Performance by a Young Actress in a Long Running Series Comedy or Drama in 1987.
 She went on to appear in the John Singleton films Boyz n the Hood, Poetic Justice, and Higher Learning.
 In 1995, she was featured in the hit comedy film Friday.
 The next year, she starred in the Martin Lawrence dark comedy-romance A Thin Line Between Love and Hate as Mia, and she gained fame starring in blockbuster romantic comedy film Jerry Maguire as Marcee Tidwell.

 In 1998, she was cast in Tony Scott's film Enemy of the State, receiving her first nomination at the NAACP Image Awards for Outstanding Actress in a Motion Picture.
 In the same year, King took part in the films How Stella Got Her Groove Back, Mighty Joe Young, and Love and Action in Chicago.
 In 2001, King played Sontee Jenkins in Chris and Paul Weitz's Down to Earth, receiving praise from critics for her performance.
 The following year, she played the main role in television series Leap of Faith.

 After taking part in teen romantic comedy film A Cinderella Story, King was cast as Margie Hendrix in the Academy Awards nominated biographical film Ray, about Ray Charles.
 For her performance in Ray, King won the Satellite Award for Best Supporting Actress, the NAACP Image Award for Outstanding Supporting Actress and was part of a cast nomination from the Screen Actors Guild Awards.